kodoomer/freesoftware/charles/howto.md

 5. replace `myLN.class` with the one from the archive
 6. enjoy no banner
 ---
-if youre paranoid you can use [recaf](https://github.com/Col-E/Recaf) to check what has been changed
+if youre worried about safety you can use [recaf](https://github.com/Col-E/Recaf) to check what has been changed

 ---
 **to undo**